 KANSAS CITY, Mo. — The case against a concrete contractor accused of taking money from people for work he never did is heading towards a trial.

-The hearing was an opportunity for Missouri Assistant Attorney General Lynn Stoppy to prove there's enough evidence against Williams for the case to move forward.
+Earlier in November, a hearing was held to give an opportunity for Missouri Assistant Attorney General Lynn Stoppy to prove there's enough evidence against Williams for the case to move forward.

 Williams waived his right to hear that evidence.

 Now, the case has been referred to Jackson County Circuit Court for a possible trial.

 Gail Yaw, one of Williams' accusers, has been after him for more than two years.